yenrenART/fxhash-canvas-template/README.md

 Responsive resizing is handled automatically.

+## Known Issues
+- Shadows do not work properly with scaling (ctx.shadowBlur).

 ## LICENSE.txt
 This file is where you put your license details for your art and code.